 Order a Margarita

-There is no more quintessential way to spend a summer afternoon in Texas than finding a covered patio to enjoy a frozen margarita (or three) on.
+There is no more quintessential way to spend a summer afternoon in Texas than finding a covered patio to enjoy a frozen margarita (or three).
 Dallas has staked its claim as the Official Home of the Frozen Margarita.
 Lime or strawberry, salt or tajin, frozen or rocks - everyone has their own favorite.
-For help finding the best margarita within walking distance from your home or work, download the Margarita Mile app.